Attila Szalai: International career

 Szalai made his senior debut for the Hungary national team on 15 November 2019, in a friendly against Uruguay.
 He was substituted for Botond Baráth in the 72nd minute.

 On 1 June 2021, Szalai was included in the final 26-man squad to represent Hungary at the rescheduled UEFA Euro 2020 tournament.
 He played all three of the team's Group F matches as a left-sided centre back as the Magyars lost to Portugal and drew with both France and Germany.

 On 17 November 2022, Szalai scored his first international goal against Luxembourg, in a friendly match played at the Stade de Luxembourg in Gasperich, Luxembourg City.

 On 14 May 2024, Szalai was named in Hungary's squad for UEFA Euro 2024.
 He started the team's opening match of the tournament against Switzerland, playing 79 minutes of the 3–1 loss before being substituted for Márton Dárdai.
-After being an unused substitute in the second match against Germany, he appeared as a 74th minute substitute for Dárdai in the 1–0 win over Scotland that ensured Hungary would finish third in Group A.
+After being an unused substitute in the second match against Germany, he appeared as a 74th-minute substitute for Dárdai in the 1–0 win over Scotland that ensured Hungary would finish third in Group A.

 On 27 August 2024, Marco Rossi did not invite him to play against Germany in the 2024–25 UEFA Nations League match due on 7 September 2024.
 In March 2025, he was called up against Turkey in the 2024–25 UEFA Nations League promotion/relegation play-offs after almost a year of pause.
 However, he did not play in the first leg of the playoff in Istanbul.
 On 23 March 2025, he entered the pitch as a substitute for Márton Dárdai in the 60th minute against Turkey in the 2024–25 UEFA Nations League promotion/relegation play-offs at Puskás Aréna.

 On 14 October 2025, he scored his second goal for the national team in a 2–2 draw against Portugal in the 2026 FIFA World Cup qualification group match at the Estádio José Alvalade, Lisbon, Portugal.
 He scored the first goal of the match in the 8th minute.

+In 2026, he was called up against the friendly ties with Slovenia and Greece.
+However, he left the camp due to injuries.

 Personal life

 Szalai is the third most popular sportsperson in Hungary, based on followers on Instagram.
 In an interview with Nemzeti Sport, his father, also named Attila Szalai, said that in a transfer the most important factor is not the money, but being happy with the move.
 On 27 December 2022, he played an important role before the match against Hatayspor by holding a picture of a 6-year-old boy who suffers from Leukemia.
 In this way, Mustafa Roni Güclü could 'participate' in the match.
 He donated blood to the victims of the 2023 Turkey–Syria earthquake along with other footballers of Fenerbahçe.
 His nickname is Sancho (in Hungarian: Szancsó).
 He can speak fluently in Turkish.